The Chained Muse

 And be consumed by endless transience.

-She grasped the apple and then sealed her fate
+She picked the apple and then sealed her fate

 Among the shades of Orcus.